GenericMappingTools/gmt/doc/rst/source/cookbook/postscript-fonts.rst

-For the special fonts Symbol (12) and ZapfDingbats (34), see the octal charts in Chapter :doc:`octal_codes`.
+For the special fonts Symbol (12) and ZapfDingbats (34), see the octal charts in Chapter :doc:`octal-codes`.
 When specifying fonts in GMT, you can either give the entire font name *or* just the font number listed in this table.
 To change the fonts used in plotting basemap frames, see the man page for :doc:`/gmt.conf`.
 For direct